rustls/rustls/README.md

   - No RC4, no DES.
   - No discrete-log DH or DSA.
 - No discredited, little-used or legacy SSL/TLS features:
-  - No CBC-mode EtM ciphersuites.
+  - No CBC-mode mac-then-encrypt ciphersuites.
   - No unneccessary 'national pride' block ciphers like Camellia or ARIA.
   - No renegotiation.
   - No client authentication.